Question: "Why did God use a lying spirit to deceive Ahab?"

 God had already pronounced a death sentence upon Ahab (1 Kings 20:42, 21:19), but had given him opportunity to repent of his wickedness.
 With this final rejection of God's counsel, God determined to carry out the death sentence.
 Since Ahab continued to prefer the lies of his false prophets over the truth given by God's prophets, God chose to use the false prophets to carry out His plan.
 When God asked for volunteers to “entice Ahab into attacking Ramoth Gilead and going to his death there” (1 Kings 22:20), a spirit (fallen angel/demon) said he would be a lying spirit in the mouth of the prophets.
 God gave the spirit permission to proceed, and Ahab received the message he desired.

-God chose to use a lying spirit because Ahab rejected God's rebukes and warnings all through his life and cup of God’s wrath was full.
-Since God is sovereign over all of creation, He is not restricted in what or who He can use to accomplish His holy purposes.
-All of creation is under His authority and He chooses to use people and spirits, both good and evil, to bring His divine plans to pass and bring glory to Himself.
+God chose to use a lying spirit because Ahab rejected God's rebukes and warnings all through his life and the cup of God’s wrath was full.
+Since God is sovereign over all of creation, He is not restricted in what or whom He can use to accomplish His holy purposes.
+All of creation is under His authority, and He chooses to use people and spirits, both good and evil, to bring His divine plans to pass and bring glory to Himself.
 “He does as he pleases with the powers of heaven and the peoples of the earth.
 No one can hold back his hand or say to him: ‘What have you done?’"
 (Daniel 4:35).
 In the case of Ahab, God chose to using a lying spirit to accomplish His perfect and righteous plan (Psalm 18:30).
 The lying spirit will receive its punishment just as Ahab did, and those who repent of their sins will receive forgiveness just like Ahab could have.
 The real question is, “Will I respond to God's warnings with faith and obedience, or will I reject His counsel and be rejected by Him?”